 Big in Germany, this vibrant aromatic wine literally translates to “victory wine.”
 There are versions on Vancouver Island and in the Shuswap area but Nagging Doubt Wines is the only place you can find it in Kelowna.
 On the nose and palate, this wine is intensely aromatic; a complex profile of flowers, lychee, tangerine, spice, and citrus can be detected.

-Now all you have to do is plan a brown bag wine mystery tasting party with your friends and surprise them all with your worldly wine-ness.
+Now all you have to do is purchase these unique wines and show off to your friends, surprising them all with your worldly wine-ness.